 Explanation of the whole treatment scheme.
 European oncologists provide patients with information about each step of therapy.
 A person knows in advance if he will need the repeated chemo or another intervention.
 This helps patients stay confident and take timely measures.

 If your cancer treatment scheme includes chemotherapy and you want to get the maximum benefit from it, you may schedule a medical program in one of the European hospitals.
 European caregivers have enough resources to admit both citizens and international medical tourists.
 High quality of healthcare and affordable cost of therapy annually attract hundreds of thousands patients from USA, Arab countries, former Soviet Socialist republics, etc.

 In most cases chemotherapy must be performed without any delay, so it is essential for people with cancer to avoid long waiting lists.
 The obstacle is, leading European hospitals always have waiting lists, and foreign patients go in the bottom of it.
 And this is only the first of issues you may face during the treatment planning.

 To make your therapy timely and effective, contact Booking Health – the medical tourism provider with an outstanding experience in the sphere of oncology.
-The international quality control certificate ISO 9001:2015 confirms correspondence of the company’s work standards to European demands.
 For many years, Booking Health has worked with oncological centers without intermediates and any extra charges will be excluded from the cost of therapy.

 To make it more obvious, here you can find the list of Booking Health services for cancer treatment in Europe: